top of page

 The adjective 'perceptible' owes its etymological roots to Latin.
 It is derived from the Latin word 'perceptibilis,' which is formed from the verb 'percipere,' meaning 'to perceive' or 'to apprehend.'
 'Perceptibilis' signifies something that can be perceived or sensed, and it emphasizes the quality of being capable of being apprehended through one's physical senses or through awareness and observation.
 As the term made its way into English, 'perceptible' emerged to describe anything that is tangible, noticeable, or discernible, emphasizing its capacity to be perceived by human faculties.
 The etymology of 'perceptible' thus underscores its connection to the act of perceiving and the ability to sense or observe things in the world around us.

-Quiz: Find the meaning of the adjective perceptible:
+Find the correct meaning of the adjective perceptible:

 Try Again!